bcharlier/HMMA238/Bash/tp.md

    3. describe the option `-lh`.
    4. List all the files in the directory `/usr/lib/` without `cd` in it.

-The `file` command can be used to display the information of a file (if not given by the extension...)
+The `file` command can be used to display the information of a file (if not given by the extension itself).

 **Exercise:**

-1. List all the files in the directory `/usr/lib/R/bin` and sort them by size
+1. List all the files in the directory `/usr/lib/R/bin` and sort them by size.
-2. Display the type information of the files in `/var/log/` one call to `file`
+2. Display the type information of the files in `/var/log/` one call to `file`.

 ### Symbolic links

-A symlink is a special file containing a reference (a link) to another file or directory.
+A symbolic link or **symlink** is a special file containing a reference (a link) to another file or directory.
 For instance try

 ```bash
 $ ls -l /usr/bin